BykaWF/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## v3.3.1
 - Fixed a race condition in the Slide-out action.
 - Fixed a `NullPointerException` in Override Fork Point action.
+- Fixed an error with a too long GitHub URI when reporting exceptions in the plugin.

 ## v3.3.0
 - Added the interactive traverse feature.